tasmota/decode-config/README.md

 * for self-compiled firmware enable web-server with (`#define USE_WEBSERVER` and `#define WEB_SERVER 2`).

 > **Note**
-Using MQTT for exchanging Tasmota configuration data is not support by Tasmota itself; so **decode-config** is unable using this way.
+Using MQTT for exchanging Tasmota configuration data is supported by Tasmota since v9.4.0.3; **decode-config** will be able using MQTT in future supporting configuration data exchange this way too.

 #### Python